 The Christians were more interested in the fact that one should devote their whole life to a higher purpose, God and the spreading of Christian ideals and virtues.
 As a result, there were a high number of martyrs during this period.
 For them, life on earth was only a temporary state and one of little significance compared to the never-ending afterlife in heaven.
 They endured torture, persecution, even horrible death with a sense of calm and an evident lack of fear.

-There are nonetheless many dangers implicit in this view.
-It can create radicalism or a fundamental conviction in one’s beliefs.
+There are, nonetheless, many dangers implicit in this view.
+It can create radicalism or a fundamental conviction in one's beliefs.
 I have always been a fan of doubt because it gives a glimpse that things are not always what we believe them to be.
-Doubts in moderate degrees I consider healthy and beneficial and it protects us from falling into fallacies.
+Doubts in moderate degrees I consider healthy and beneficial, and they can protect us from falling into fallacies.
 To die for a higher noble cause frightens me, especially when it comes to religious fundamentalism, whether it is the Crusades or modern-day terrorist attacks.

 Another drawback is that some erroneously believe that accepting and surrendering to fate and destiny implies passivity or even laziness.
-Some might say, it doesn’t matter whether I am proactive or simply remain idle in my life, destiny will happen anyway.
+Some might say, it doesn't matter whether I am proactive or simply remain idle in my life, destiny will happen anyway.
 There could also be a certain dangerous recklessness.
-I can drive home drunk and if I am meant to die, that’s how it was mean to happen.
-These thoughts, in my opinion, do not represent Stoicism; it is not an escape from life, responsibility or one’s duties, yet quite to the contrary.
+I can drive home drunk and if I am meant to die, that's how it was meant to happen.
+These thoughts, in my opinion, do not represent Stoicism, but they are rather an escape from life, responsibility or one's duties.

 How many times have we been paralyzed in the face of fear of rejection or simply have doubted our own abilities?
 Many times we find ourselves tangled up in negative thoughts that cripple us, that make us immobile.
 So many chances and life opportunities pass us by for that very same reason.
 Stoicism can teach us to become more courageous and confident in our approach to life by getting a grip on our emotions.

-By not attaching ourselves to things, events and beings, we can also protect ourselves.
+By not attaching ourselves to things, to events and beings, we can also protect ourselves.
 It does not mean that we do not love them or that we have no feelings for them.
 There is a silent acceptance that nothing lasts forever and that one day we will have to say good-bye to this cherished being or state of life.
-It is our own personal reaction to events that we can learn to control.
+Yet throughout our lives, it is our own personal reaction to events that we can learn to control.

 hmmmm... good point... maybe i should be stoic from now on i'm way too emotional almost all of the time